Kruthibharath/js-exercises/README.md

 👉 We recommend using the most recent LTS (Long-Term Support) version of Node, which is currently Node 18.

 A download will start.
-When a pop-up appears please follow the installation instructions.
+When a pop-up appears, follow the installation instructions.

 To check you have installed Node.js correctly, go to your terminal and type: